CoachLogix/ember-paper-stepper/README.md

 - `error` - Set this property to a string containing an error message.
 Use this property to
   1. user an error style on the respective header buttons to an error style
   2. display an error message on the respective header button
+- `stepNumber` - this property is automatically assigned by the parent stepper *based on the rendering order*.
+For most use cases you won't need this property and the default behavior is enough.
+However, in some cases you may want to insert some steps dynamically in the middle of the steps.
+This makes sure that the steps are ordered when rendered.
+You don't need to specify sequencial numbers.
+You can use, for example, steps with stepNumbers `1`, `8` and `10`.
+They will be rendered in the correct order.

 This component yields a hash that contains a `body` and an `actions` component which you can use to define multiple the content of the step.

 ### `{{#step.body}}`

-Use this component just to render your content with the correct styles.
+Use this component to render your content with the correct styles/markup.

 ### `{{#step.actions as |nextStep previousStep|}}`